ReneNyffenegger/about-github-markdown-README.md/README.md

     It needs at least four whitespaces
     at a line's beginning

+I wonder, if the following line is
+    rendered like code()
+as well?

 A table.
 Note the rigth and left alignment (by means of the *colons*):

 |number|english|german |